Nilsty/kube-your-robots/10-docker/11-simple/readme.md

 ENTRYPOINT [ "python","-m","RobotFrameworkService.main","-p","8080","-t","." ]
 ```

-Afer building this image with `docker build` you can run it by:
+After building this image with `docker build` you can run it by:

 ```
 docker run --rm --publish 8080:8080 \